 - Phylum: Chordata

 - Class: Mammalia

 Most notably, all known forms of the Bandicoot live throughout most of the continent of Australia.
 However, the creature is highly adaptable and various species reside in numerous types of habitats.
 These rainforests, dry woodlands, and areas of heath, and also appear especially common in coastal regions.

 The mammal is primarily active at night.
 During the day, it will nest in shallow holes it has dug in the ground.
 These, it will line with leaves.
 Generally, these are concealed under dense vegetation or even debris – a method of hiding the location from predators.
 It also serves to provide partial protection from the weather.

 The Bandicoot primarily forages for its food at night, avoiding the heat of the day.
 Being omnivorous, its diet is highly varied even though it still prefers foods like spiders, insects, and earthworms.
 Individuals also commonly consume plant roots, tubers, and fungus.

-A typical Bandicoot lifespan averages 2-4 years in the wild.
-They are solitary creatures, usually gathering only to mate, and are capable of breeding several times per year – just like cats and dogs.
-In fact, the Bandicoot has the shortest gestation period of any known marsupial, at only 11 days.
+A typical lifespan averages 2-4 years in the wild.
+It lives as a solitary creature, usually gathering only to mate, and is capable of breeding several times per year, just like cats and dogs.
+In fact, the animal has the shortest gestation period of any known marsupial, at only 11 days.